 Common Library Muting By Feature

-The NVH Service will use an feature specific enable VIN to convey a request to unmute the library.
+The NVH Service will use an feature specific enable VIN to convey a request to enable/unmute the library.
 The corresponding library configuration is to use the corresponding Enable <feature> Req VIN in a trigger condition / mute block as appropriate.
 Each feature will also use the Heartbeat In signal; detailed earlier for failsafe muting.

 The NVH Service will consider various input signals to generate the Enable <feature> Req VIN; as detailed in the earlier partitioning logic diagrams.
 The library configuration will need to adhere to this logic; and thus it is recommended that the NVH team generate a configuration template for consistency.